Get the Skills for a Professional Career as a Virtual Assistant

 By submitting this form, you are giving your express written consent for CanScribe Career College to contact you regarding our programs via email, telephone, and/or text.
 You may withdraw your consent at any time.

-What’s the Difference Between an Administrative Assistant and a Virtual Assistant?
+What’s the Difference Between an Administrative Specialist and a Virtual Assistant?

 The most significant difference between the two positions is where you work.
 Administrative Assistants work in an office, and Virtual Assistants work from home.
 This program gives you the flexibility to choose one or the other, or do both!

-Becoming an Administrative Assistant means you get to
+Becoming an Administrative Specialist means you get to

 - go into an office and work with people face-to-face